emweb/winstng/README.md

 These are the commands that Emweb uses to generate the Windows builds of Wt 4.

-1. Start a command prompt with Visual Studio tools, e,g. "x64 Native Tools Command Prompt for VS 2017".
+1. Start a command prompt with Visual Studio tools, e.g. "x64 Native Tools Command Prompt for VS 2017".
 2. Navigate to the winstng source directory
 3. - To build a Wt release build:
      `winst.bat wtversion x.y.z -G "NMake Makefiles" "-DSTANDALONE_ASIO=ON"` (substitute x.y.z with the version of the Wt release)